phantom-pavlova/qaaab/README.md

 qaaab batch
 - width (ie largest dimension) resized to 800, for current and subdirectories, NAME is always 800

 .....................................
 Compiling:

 a 'make' should do it,
+'make clean && make' is generally better
 'make install' puts qaaab into ~/bin - so it is not system wide

 this was written on 32bit antix 17 with Imagemagick6,
 then ported to 64bit opensuse 15.2 with Iagemagick7.
 for version 6 of Imagemagick remove the comment in the makefile so 'CFLAGS += -DIM6' is executed

-the apropriate devel packages need to be added if not present (for opensuse, 'zypper in libreadline7-devel libMagickWand-7.Q16HDRI-devel libMagickCore-7.Q16HDRI-devel')
+the apropriate devel packages need to be added if not present (libreadline7-devel libMagickWand-7.Q16HDRI-devel libMagickCore-7.Q16HDRI-devel) early versions used the xforms library

 .......................................
 Running:

 if you put qaaab in your ~/bin/ dir,